dustinvanbuskirk/runner-manual-install/README.md

 export NAMESPACE=default
 ```

 Add your cluster to Codefresh.
-Here we use the name `my-cluster`
+Here we use the name `my-cluster` for the integration.

 ```
 codefresh create cluster my-cluster --namespace default --serviceaccount default --behind-firewall --kube-context my-gke-cluster-project-name